laravel/chisel/README.md

 ## Usage

-Here is an example chisel.php script that allows a developer to choose their authentication features:
+An example `chisel.php` script might look like this:

 ```php
 <?php